 Then, firmly grip one edge of the skin with a paper towel and peel it away.
 It should come off in one clean strip.

-Reheat until the internal temperature of the meat reaches 165°F. This is a safe temperature that prevents any risk of food poisoning.
+The internal temp for beef ribs is essentially the same when reheating.
+Warm until the meat reaches 165°F — this is a safe temperature that prevents any risk of food poisoning.

 Other Smoking Recipes

 - 4 pounds beef chuck short ribs, English cut (not flanken), about 4 bones per rack

 - 1 teaspoon minced onion

 - Preheat the smoker to 225°F. Use your favorite wood chip flavor.
 I use a blend of oak, maple and hickory on my Traeger pellet smoker.